Editors' note to authors

 Delayed revisions may be treated as new submissions and sent for further evaluation by new referees unless an extension to the revision period

-has been agreed both with responsible (handling) and managing editors.
+has been agreed with the responsible (handling) and thematic editors.

 Also, submission of high resolution figures in separate files also may be requested in some cases.

-Revised manuscripts should be submitted electronically to firstname.lastname@example.org
+Revised manuscripts should be submitted electronically directly to the handling editor.

 Paper proofs and publication